What is Propecia?

 Propecia is the brand name of a Finasteride medication belonging to the 5- alpha-reductase inhibitors class of drugs.
 5-alpha reductase inhibitors are a class of medications with antiandrogenic effects used in the treatment of scalp hair loss.
 Propecia was patented in 1984 and approved for medical use in 1992.
 It is available as oral medication in both brand and generic versions.

 What is Propecia used for?

 Propecia is primarily used to treat androgenetic alopecia in men.
 Androgenetic alopecia or male pattern baldness is a baldness occurring in a specific pattern.
-In this condition hair is lost in a well-defined pattern beginning above temples and gradually progressing to the crown.
-Propecia can be used alone or in combination with other medications for best results.
+In this condition, hair is lost in a well-defined pattern beginning above the temples and gradually progressing to the crown.
+Propecia can be used alone or in combination with other medications for the best results.
 Apart from this, Propecia is used off-label for the treatment of benign hyperplasia in men.

 How does Propecia work on the human body?